CBEP-SoCB-Details/Presumpscot_WQ/Derived_Data/Data_Reorganization_2.md

 ```

 So, we’ve addressed all the right censored observations (no new NAs) and
-there is formally only a single left censored observation\!
-That’s
+there is formally only a single left censored observation!
+That’s pretty
-pretty remarkable.
-And it means we can ignore it for any practical
+remarkable.
+And it means we can ignore it for any practical purpose.
+In
-purpose.
-In effect, we can treat these data as only right censored, not
+effect, we can treat these data as only right censored, not left
-left censored.
+censored.

 Note that some right censored values appear to have been inconsistently
 coded as 2419.2 instead of 2419.6.
 I suspect those are errors in coding,